About the Position

 Job Description: Summary:

-To organize and operate a digital media program to help camper’s experience and express their creativity.
-To equip and empower staff and youth in the use and creation of digital media in ways that actively support and further the mission of our diocese.
+To organize and operate a digital media program to help campers’ experience and express their creativity.
+To equip and empower staff and youth in the use and creation of digital media in ways that actively support and further our diocese mission.

-Part of the job is cultivating an understanding of the “giftedness” of both staff and campers related to various types of digital media.
-Examples would include, video, audio and still pictures.
+Part of the job is cultivating an understanding of the “giftedness” of both staff and campers related to several types of digital media.
+Examples would include video, audio and still pictures.
 Also, combining media with generating a creative expression of that media which could look like different things.
-A video, blog posts, digital art are just a few examples.
+Video, blog posts, digital art are just a few examples.
 While some may have advanced skills that can be encouraged to cultivate and express others will be trying ideas for the first time.
-An awareness of skills others bring, along with the sensitivity to be careful with a potentially new artist is part of the nuance needed by the person leading this area of camp.
+An awareness of skills others brings, along with the sensitivity to be careful with a potentially new artist is part of the nuance needed by the person leading this area of camp.

 Planning & Preparation:

 1. Become familiar with the goals and objectives of Camp Marshall, the Camp Commission and program design. * This can be found on the website and in conversations with the Executive Director.